Key Takeaways

 Cellular Energy for a Glowing Complexion

-NAD+ drives ATP production in mitochondria, the cellular powerhouses that fuel every skin function from collagen synthesis to barrier repair.
+NAD+ is involved in ATP production, which supports natural cellular processes, including those related to skin structure and hydration.
 When skin cells have abundant energy, they can maintain optimal turnover rates, producing fresh, healthy cells that contribute to a naturally radiant complexion.

 DNA Repair and Skin Protection

-NAD+ serves as a crucial cofactor for enzymes involved in DNA repair, including PARPs (poly ADP-ribose polymerases) and sirtuins.
-These enzymes help cells respond to daily damage from UV exposure, pollution, and oxidative stress, the primary drivers of premature skin aging.
+NAD+ serves as a crucial cofactor for enzymes involved in normal cellular maintenance pathways, including PARPs (poly ADP-ribose polymerases) and sirtuins.
+These enzymes are part of how cells interact with daily environmental factors, such as sunlight, pollution, and oxidative elements, factors commonly associated with changes in skin appearance over time.

 Elasticity, Hydration, and Antioxidant Boost

 NAD+ influences multiple pathways that support skin structure and moisture retention.
-It helps regulate enzymes involved in collagen and elastin production, the proteins responsible for skin firmness and elasticity.
-Additionally, NAD+-dependent processes support the skin's natural antioxidant systems, helping neutralize free radicals before they cause cellular damage.
+It is linked to enzymes involved in normal processes related to skin firmness and elasticity.
+Additionally, NAD+-dependent processes support the skin's natural responses to everyday environmental factors.

-The hydration benefits stem from NAD+'s role in maintaining cellular energy levels needed for optimal barrier function.
-When skin cells can produce adequate moisture and lipids, the skin maintains its plump, youthful appearance naturally.
+The hydration benefits stem from NAD+'s role in maintaining cellular energy levels needed for helping the skin maintain moisture balance.
+When skin cells have adequate support for producing moisture and lipids, the skin maintains its plump, healthy-looking appearance naturally.

 Decoding NAD+ Serums: Ingredients, Formulations, & What to Look For